reqnroll/Reqnroll/docs/Bindings/ScenarioContext.md

 ScenarioContext helps you store values in a dictionary between steps.
 This helps you to organize your step definitions better than using private variables in step definition classes.

 There are some type-safe extension methods that help you to manage the contents of the dictionary in a safer way.
-To do so, you need to include the namespace TechTalk.SpecFlow.Assist, since these methods are extension methods of ScenarioContext.
+To do so, you need to include the namespace Reqnroll.Assist, since these methods are extension methods of ScenarioContext.

 ## ScenarioContext.ScenarioInfo